The Race for Global COVID-19 Vaccine Equity

 Our research has recently been featured in The New York Times, The Washington Post, The Economist, Bloomberg, and The Guardian and many other outlets, including El Diario in Spain, as well as Al Jazeera.
 View and listen to these brief commentaries from our research team on BBC, NPR, NYPoficial (Paraguay) and ABC News.

 Dr. Ernesto Ortiz, Senior Manager - CNN Espanol, February 22, 2021

 For Media Requests please email Jessica Harris at firstname.lastname@example.org or call + 1 919 668 7923.

-These data and analyses are updated every one to two weeks.
+These data and analyses are updated every week.
 We are tracking the data to the best of our ability, though there may be gaps given the speed of developments and lack of detailed information in many public statements.

 Except where otherwise noted, this work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.